 OFC has partnered with the United Nations (UN) to promote the UN’s Millennium Development Goals and has also formed special relationships with a raft of non-Government organisations such as the Secretariat of the Pacific Community, UNESCO, South Pacific Forum and Alliance Francaise.

 In terms of football partnerships, OFC has worked with FIFA, the FFA, the English FA, France Football Federation and UEFA to improve the technical development of all areas of the game including women’s football, coaching, grassroots and refereeing.
+In 2018 it partnered with Aspire Academy in Qatar.

 OFC will continue to seek partnerships and use football as a unifying force to build a better future for Oceania.